Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Related Literature

 \subsection{Machine Learning, Time Series analysis, Predictability}

-ML models have been extensively used to detect latent factors that drive market returns.
-Dimensionality reduction, clustering and regression techniques are applied to come up with distance matrices that can outperform in a convex portfolio optimization setting.
-References include M. Gautier et al. with a survey of clustering financial time series \cite{marti2016clustering}, M. Lopez de Prado Hierarchical Risk Parity method, in which hierarchical structure of the correlation matrix is used to improve portfolio selection \cite{Prado2016BuildingDP}.
-M. Avellaneda applies hierarchical PCA and spectral properties of the correlation matrix to portfolio construction \cite{avellaneda2020hierarchical}.
-On the other hand, many developments have been carried out in regime switch detection and change point detection and the benefits on Portfolio Management.
-Kim et al. introduced regime switching models \cite{RePEc:eee:econom:v:143:y:2008:i:2:p:263-273}, Nystrup et al. construct a regime dependent portfolio and show that forecasting regimes and incorporating this into the process can improve risk-adjusted returns \cite{doi:10.1080/14697688.2017.1342857}.
-Y. Li et al introduce network topology to portfolio optimization \cite{RePEc:eee:phsmap:v:515:y:2019:i:c:p:671-681}, V. Satone et al. creates Fund2Vec, a new way of using embeddings for building portfolios of mutual funds \cite{satone2021fund2vec}.
-S. Sharifi et al \cite{RePEc:eee:phsmap:v:335:y:2004:i:3:p:629-643}, Laloux et al. \cite{RePEc:sfi:sfiwpa:500053}, Plerou et al.\cite{2002}, Pafka et al. \cite{pafka2004exponential}, focused on Random Matrix Theory (RMT) for Portfolio Optimization.
+Machine Learning models have been extensively used to detect latent factors that drive market returns.
+In \citep{ 10.1016/j.eswa.2021.116308,4744738} the authors focus on risk factors featuring extraction for portfolio optimization.
+In contrast, our work focuses on the true asset and portfolio dynamics approximation with public and listed information of drivers, instead of statistical or hidden factors and the use of sensitivity dynamics information for diversification, adding directionality and the future behavior of assets to risk diversification.
+Dimensionality reduction, clustering, and regression techniques are applied to compute distance matrices that can outperform in a convex portfolio optimization setting.
+References include \citep{marti2016clustering} with a survey about clustering financial time series, \citep{Prado2016BuildingDP} Hierarchical Risk Parity (HRP) method, in which hierarchical structure of the correlation matrix is used to improve portfolio selection.
+In \citep{avellaneda2020hierarchical}, authors apply hierarchical Principal Component Analysis (PCA) and spectral properties of the correlation matrix to portfolio construction.
+On the other hand, many developments have been carried out in regime switch detection and change point detection and the benefits for Portfolio Management.
+In \citep{RePEc:eee:econom:v:143:y:2008:i:2:p:263-273} authors introduce regime-switching models, in \citep{doi:10.1080/14697688.2017.1342857} authors construct a regime-dependent portfolio and show that forecasting regimes and incorporating this into the process can improve risk-adjusted returns.
+In \citep{RePEc:eee:phsmap:v:515:y:2019:i:c:p:671-681} authors introduce network topology to portfolio optimization, \citep{satone2021fund2vec} develop Fund2Vec, a new way of using embeddings for building portfolios of mutual funds.
+In \citep{RePEc:eee:phsmap:v:335:y:2004:i:3:p:629-643,RePEc:sfi:sfiwpa:500053,2002,pafka2004exponential} authors focus on Random Matrix Theory (RMT) for portfolio optimization.
 RMT is used to improve results by denoising and detuning the correlation matrix.
-Bayesian inference for portfolio management was introduced by F. Black and R. Litterman in 1991 \cite{doi:10.2469/faj.v48.n5.28}.
-Since then, work have been carried by Bevan and Winkelmann \cite{Bevan98usingthe}, Satchell and Scowcroft \cite{RePEc:pal:assmgt:v:1:y:2000:i:2:d:10.1057_palgrave.jam.2240011}, Krishman and Mains (2005) , with a BL extension \cite{citekey}.
-Bayesian Networks have added structure to the Bayesian inference paradigm like in R. Rebonato and A. Denev \cite{RePEc:pra:mprapa:30534}.
-These are techniques that incorporate causality to the portfolio selection.
+Bayesian inference for portfolio management was introduced in \citep{doi:10.2469/faj.v48.n5.28}.
+Since then, work has been done by \citep{Bevan98usingthe,RePEc:pal:assmgt:v:1:y:2000:i:2:d:10.1057-palgrave.jam.2240011}, and \citep{citekey} with a Black-Litterman model extension.
+Bayesian Networks have added structure to the Bayesian inference paradigm as in \citep{RePEc:pra:mprapa:30534}.
+These techniques incorporate causality into portfolio selection.